simon-brooke/beowulf/README.md

-This file is essentially Lisp as defined in Chapter 1 (pages 1-14) of the Lisp 1.5 Programmer's Manual; that is to say, a very simple Lisp language, which should, I believe, be sufficient in conjunction with the functions provided by `beowulf.host`, be sufficient to bootstrap the full Lisp 1.5 interpreter.
+This file is essentially Lisp as defined in Chapter 1 (pages 1-14) of the Lisp 1.5 Programmer's Manual; that is to say, a very simple Lisp language, which should, I believe, be sufficient in conjunction with the functions provided by `beowulf.host`, to bootstrap the full Lisp 1.5 interpreter.

 In addition it contains the function `INTEROP`, which allows host language functions to be called from Lisp.